 The acquisition of EGEN was accounted for under the acquisition method of accounting which required the Company to perform an allocation of the purchase price to the assets acquired and liabilities assumed.
 The fair value of the consideration transferred for the acquisition was approximately \$27.6 million.
 Under the acquisition method of accounting, the total purchase price was allocated to EGEN's net tangible and intangible assets and liabilities based on their estimated fair values as of the acquisition date.

 The following table summarizes the fair values of these assets acquired and liabilities assumed related to the acquisition.

 Property and equipment, net \$ 35,000

-In-process research and development 25,802,000
+In-process research and development 24,211,000

+Other Intangible assets (Covenant not to compete) 1,591,000

 Goodwill 1,976,000

 Total assets: 27,813,000

 Accounts payable and accrued liabilities (235,000)

 Net assets acquired \$ 27,578,000

-Acquired In-Process Research and Development (IPR&D) consists of EGEN's drug technology platforms: TheraPlasTM and TheraSilenceTM.
+Acquired In-Process Research and Development (IPR&D) consists of EGEN's drug technology platforms: TheraPlas and TheraSilence.
 The fair value of the IPR&D drug technology platforms was estimated to be \$25.8 million as of the acquisition date.
 As of the closing of the acquisition, the IPR&D is considered indefinite lived intangible assets and will not be amortized.
 IPR&D is reviewed for impairment at least annually as of our third quarter ended September 30, and whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
-As of September 30, 2015, after our assessment of the totality of the events that could impair IPR&D, it is the Company's conclusion "it is not more likely than not" that the indefinite-lived intangible assets are impaired.
-Therefore, the Company is not required to calculate the fair value of the intangible assets and perform a quantitative impairment test.
-No events have occurred as of June 30, 2016 that would affect the Company's conclusion as of its assessment date.